Our programs, and our service to the people of North Carolina, depend upon contributions from generous donors like you.

 IEI is addressing the digital divide across North Carolina through a program called “Building a New Digital Economy in North Carolina” or BAND-NC.
 North Carolinians who don’t have access to the internet, don’t have a computer or laptop, or don’t know how to use them—for education, work, health or connection—are at an impossible disadvantage.
 BAND-NC promotes digital inclusion, meaning we are creating opportunities for all North Carolinians to access and be able to use affordable internet and devices.
 As recent events have proved, digital inclusion is more important than ever!
 Gifts to the BAND-NC Fund support this critical IEI initiative.

-Over the last two years, we have all learned together why internet access and adoption is so critical.
+Over the last few years, we have all learned together why internet access and adoption is so critical.
 We can’t learn, work or shop from home without it, and we can’t access virtual health services without it.
 BAND-NC has already supported digital inclusion projects in 62 of North Carolina’s 100 counties.

 Now, thanks to grants from the Dogwood Health Trust and the State Employees Credit Union Foundation, we are reaching out to counties in northeastern and northwestern North Carolina, the Sandhills, and the area in western North Carolina served by the Dogwood Health Trust.
 This expansion is a terrific opportunity for these communities to lead the way nationally in digital inclusion.
 Research shows that greater adoption of broadband in these communities will lead to better health outcomes, stronger economic development, and better educational opportunity.